Torres Del Paine - W Trek Planning & Logistics

 Keep in mind that often availability does open back up for these Refugios.
 So it’s possible (we did this) you can check back daily, and another bed or two may open up on the night you need it.

-Notice in the spreadsheet that not all of the Refugios are managed by 1 company.
-Here are the links to the 2 different Refugio Management companies for these particular Refugios.
+As mentioned above, the Refugios in the Park are owned by 2 different companies.
+Here are the links.
 Depending on whether your browser is translating the website for you, the Refugios might also be called Mountain Hostels or Shelters:

 As we mentioned above, regardless of which sleeping option you choose, you can opt in or out for a meal plan.
-Due to a lack of information available to us at the time, we picked the “Full Board” plan, which included Breakfast and Dinner, plus a sack lunch for every full day we were there.
+Due to a lack of information available to us the first time we went, we picked the “Full Board” plan, which included Breakfast and Dinner, plus a sack lunch for every full day we were there.
 The sack lunch included a chicken salad sandwich, chips, some health bars, and fruit every day.
-In hindsight, we would recommend pre-paying Half-Board (Breakfast and Dinner), and keeping your lunch flexible.
+In 2026 when we visited, we opted for Half-Board (Breakfast and Dinner), and kept lunch flexible.
+We timed our hikes so that we were always near a Refugio around lunch time or had enough snacks/candy with us to hold us over.
+If passing by a Refugio, there was always a la carte food available for purchase (Empenadas, Sandwiches, Pizza, Burgers, etc.).

 Below are some photos of the food, and menus available throughout the Trek.
 We must have been too hungry to take photos of dinner (oops!), but an example was chicken & rice, vegetable salad, and dessert.
 We had no complaints.
 There was some variety and it was always hearty enough to give us energy after a long day of hiking: